Overview of Documentation for Medicare Outpatient Therapy Services

 3. Other measurable progress towards identified goals for functioning in the home environment at the conclusion of this therapy episode of care.

-When an evaluation is the only service provided in an episode of treatment, the evaluation serves as the plan of care if it contains a diagnosis, or states where a therapist may not diagnose, a description of the condition from which a diagnosis may be determined by the referring physician/nonphysician practitioner (NPP).
+When an evaluation is the only service provided in an episode of treatment, the evaluation serves as the plan of care if it contains a diagnosis, or in states where a therapist may not diagnose, a description of the condition from which a diagnosis may be determined by the referring physician or nonphysician practitioner (NPP).
+An NPP includes a physician assistant, nurse practitioner, or clinical nurse specialist, as allowed under state law and regulation.
 The goal, frequency, intensity and duration of treatment are implied in the diagnosis and one-time service.
 The referral/order of a physician/NPP is the certification that the evaluation is needed and the patient is under the care of a physician.
+If the patient presented for evaluation without a referral or order and does not require treatment, a physician referral/order or certification of the evaluation is required for payment of the evaluation.
+A referral/order dated after the evaluation shall be interpreted as certification of the plan to evaluate the patient.

 Plan of Care/Certification of the Plan of Care

-The plan of care shall be consistent with the related evaluation.
+The POC shall be consistent with the related evaluation.
 The evaluation and plan may be reported in two separate documents or a single combined document.
-The certified plan of care ensures that the patient is under the care of a physician or NPP.

 Long term treatment goals should be developed for the entire episode of care and not only for the services provided under a plan for one interval of care.
-The plan of care shall contain, at minimum, the following information:
+The POC shall contain, at minimum, the following information:

 • Diagnoses;